 Case Study: Pheobe goes on a school trip with an insulin pump

-A female student in Year 6 has recently been diagnosed with type 1 diabetes.
+Phoebe, a female student in Year 6 has recently been diagnosed with type 1 diabetes.
 Her class is due to go on a school excursion.
 Her insulin is administered by insulin pump and she requires assistance to check her blood glucose levels during the day.
 Her parents and teachers want her to participate in the excursion so that she does not miss out on important school activities and opportunities.
 To ensure that this happens, the principal has arranged for a designated staff member to attend the excursion, and also ensures that they have appropriate support from other school staff whilst on the excursion.